William Ingles: Trial, 1780

 In August and September, 1780, 55 men were brought to trial over their alleged Loyalist activities.
 William Ingles was accused of being one of the leaders of a Tory plot.
 A committee headed by Ingles' friend William Preston found most of the accused men guilty.
 Some were imprisoned in the Augusta County Jail or had their property confiscated, and a few were whipped.
 Preston ordered many of them to pay fines of £100 or join the Continental Army.
 William Ingles was charged with treason and ordered to put up a bond of £100,000, a massive sum of money for that time.
 It is unknown if Ingles actually put up a bond or not, but he was not convicted.
-Soon after this, he resigned from the military, citing "physical infirmity."
+Soon after this, he resigned from the military, citing "physical infirmity".

 Death, 1782

 William Ingles died in 1782 (after the date of his will, 5 September) at age 53.
 Records indicate that he bequeathed some of his land to his youngest daughter, Rhoda, some to his daughter Susanna and her husband, Abram Trigg, and some to Abram's brother Daniel Trigg.
 Another portion went to Colonel William Christian, executor of Ingles' estate.
 A copy of his will found at the Virginia Probate Archives dictates: "Son Thomas a tract of land 1000 [acres] on the Blue Stone, known by the name of Absolem's Valley, and a slave."
+Ingles willed the Ingles Ferry, including land on both sides of the New River, to his son John Ingles.

-Ingles is buried in the Westview Cemetery, Radford, Virginia.
+William Ingles is buried in the Westview Cemetery, Radford, Virginia.

 Memorialization

 Ingles Ferry was listed on the National Register of Historic Places in 1969, and the Ingles Bottom Archeological Sites in 1978.
-Reconstructions of the Ingles Ferry Tavern and of the Ingles home where William ingles died, with a stable and a family cemetery, can be seen at the Ingles Ferry historic Site in Pulaski County, Virginia.
+The original Ingles Ferry Tavern and a reconstruction of the Ingles home where William ingles died, with a stable and a family cemetery, can be seen at the Ingles Ferry historic Site in Pulaski County, Virginia.